 Registration and Scheduling Appointments

 All clients need to register in our scheduling system before they attend their first consultation.
 If you are planning to visit without an appointment you may have to wait for an opening, especially later in the semester.
-Make sure you attend the session you schedule.
 The system will lock you out if you miss three appointments in a row.
 If you are locked out, you will need to contact the CWE director to have your account unlocked.

-All consultations are recorded in our system, and a copy of the notes from the meeting are sent to the professor of the course via email.
-Keep your hard copy of the Client Report Form as verification of the consultation.
+All consultations are recorded in our online system, and a copy is sent to the professor of the course via email.
+Keep your copy of the Client Report Form as verification of the consultation.
 We cannot notify your professor of your participation if you do not have an account.

 In-House and Online Consultations

-In-House consultations are scheduled at 30 minute increments; Online Consultations (for students living outside the Shoals region) are scheduled at 1 hour increments.
+In-House consultations are scheduled at 30-minute increments, and online consultations (for distance-learning students) are scheduled at 1-hour increments.
 Although you may not use the entire time, you should plan and expect to stay.
 The more you work, and the more questions you ask, the more you will learn.

 - Online consultations are limited to clients outside the Shoals area.
 As a rule, online consultations are overall longer and less effective, so in-house consultations are always preferable.

 - Be sure to click the Online Consultation check box when you schedule your appointment.
 If you don't see this option, you are not setting an online consultation.

 - Drafts should be e-mailed to firstname.lastname@example.org at least 48 hours prior to the appointment.
 Failure to do so will reduce the effectiveness of your consultation.